d12frosted/elpa-mirror/stable-melpa/anzu-readme.txt

 `anzu.el' is an Emacs port of `anzu.vim'.

-`anzu.el' provides a minor mode which displays 'current match/total matches' in the mode-line in various search modes.
-This makes it easy to understand how many matches there are in the current buffer for your search query.
+`anzu.el' provides a minor mode which displays the match count for various search commands in the mode-line, using the format `current/total'.
+This makes it easy to know how many matches your search query has in the current buffer.

 To use this package, add following code to your init.el or .emacs